gdscbpdc/GDSC-SnP/docs/council_structure.md

 **Marketing Executive**: Resonsible for coming up with ideas to market events(Workshops/Competitions/Hackathons/Membership Drives) and implement them using the help of creative and events team.
 - Also responsible for coming up with new initiatives to improve engagement and ommunication with community members.

-> This structure is developed by Mohammed Husamuddin (Lead of Google DSC 2023-2024) from experiance and active experimentation
+> This structure was developed by Mohammed Husamuddin (Lead of Google DSC 2023-2024) from experiance and active experimentation.
+It has been updated since then by Nishit Batwal (Lead of Google DG 2024-2025).

-  ==The Documentation is Subject to Change upon the Leads Decision; This documentation has been compiled through experiance and experimentation, and is the official documentation and procedures compiled by Mohammed Husamuddin and Maintained by Sivaa B==
+  ==The Documentation is Subject to Change upon the Leads Decision; This documentation has been compiled through experiance and experimentation, and is the official documentation and procedures compiled by Mohammed Husamuddin and maintained by Sivaa B in 2023==